MelonSmasher/NginxInstaller/README.md

 * -a `Compile with ALPN support`
 * -g `Compile with GEO IP module`
 * -l `Compile with LDAP auth module` [more info](https://github.com/kvspb/nginx-auth-ldap)
+* -f `Force the installation even if the correct version is installed.`